India reports injuries on both sides in minor border clash with China | Law-Order

 An Indian defence source told Reuters that patrolling teams from both sides came face-to-face at one of the peaks there and that in an ensuing hand-to-hand fight, some soldiers fell on the rocky surface and injured themselves.
 Two other sources said around half a dozen Indian soldiers suffered minor injuries.
 The defence source said the un-demarcated border, called the Line of Actual Control (LAC), means soldiers from both sides cross over into each other's territory every now and then.
 Such events are then raised in flag meetings so that they do not escalate.

-"Sometimes we perceive some areas as ours, sometimes they do," said the source, declining to be named as Defence Minister Rajnath Singh had already issued a statement in parliament about an attempt by the People's Liberation Army (PLA) to enter Indian territory.
+"Sometimes we perceive some areas as ours, sometimes they do," said the source, declining to be named as Defence Minister Rajnath Singh had already issued a statement in parliament about an attempt by the PLA to enter Indian territory.
 "These are skirmishes that keep happening, and they are not major.
 This was not major."

 Singh told lawmakers that the scuffle led to "injuries to a few personnel on both sides" but that there were no "serious casualties on our side".
 "PLA troops tried to transgress the LAC in Yangtse area of Tawang Sector and unilaterally change the status quo,"